Let’s face it. There are all sorts of monitoring tools in place, and yet downtimes and errors are a significant source of business worries.

 The service is compatible with Selenium test cases, so it’s a bonus if you’ve already been using Selenium for browser testing.

-I was impressed by their notification system, which comes with programmable webhooks along with plug-and-play compatibility with Microsoft Teams, Slack, Stride, HipChat, Zapier, etc.
+I was impressed by their notification system, which comes with programmable webhooks and plug-and-play compatibility with Microsoft Teams, Slack, Stride, HipChat, Zapier, etc.

 Now owned by Cisco, AppDynamics is a popular name in website and API monitoring services with an important subset of browser-based Synthetic Monitoring services.